Service overview

 Demolition notice

-The contractor must submit a photo demonstrating proof of posting to L&I. Work cannot commence until 21 days after posting.
+The contractor must submit a photo to L&I demonstrating proof of posting of the Notice of Demolition.
+Work cannot commence until permit issuance and 21 days after posting.

 Inspections